Pecan Pie Cheesecake

 - Vanilla Extract

-The topping for this dessert is simply out of this world.
+The topping for these pecan pie dessert bars is simply out of this world.
 It’s crunchy, sweet, and has the most amazing holiday flavor from a touch of cinnamon.

 These are the ingredients needed to make the Pecan Pie topping: